 In today’s global business environment, effective organizational communication has a significant impact on an organization’s success.
 To provide a thorough definition, organizational change, or the systematic change effort, could be defined as the usage of behavioral science knowledge and skill, to change or transform the organization to a more advanced and efficient state.
-Ideally, the department of human resources facilitates organizational communication by sharing of information, project coordination, and social interaction within the organization—but how much importance the role gets has been questionable.
+Ideally, the department of human resources facilitates organizational communication by sharing information, project coordination, and social interaction within the organization—but how much importance the role gets has been questionable.
 People make the mistake that human resources only deals with employee management– but that is not entirely true.
-Rather, it could be defined as how internal communications build on the relationships that influence employee management team to double the efficiency of each department and cater to increase the business size.
+Rather, it could be defined as how internal communications build on the relationships that influence the employee management team to double the efficiency of each department and cater to increase the business size.
 The necessity to hire individuals who are particularly trained to handle this side of the business did not seem to be of utmost importance until very recently.
-Corporate offices in Bangladesh have finally entered the global trend to prioritize the importance of ensuring that their human resources and communications are catering towards the company’s overall growth.
+Corporate offices in Bangladesh have finally entered the global trend to prioritize the importance of ensuring that their human resources and communications are catering to the company’s overall growth.
 It could therefore be assumed that the public representation of the company is in essence the reflection of the internal communications, effective resource management between functions, and the necessity to build and develop employee relationships.

 In my opinion, organizational communication will become the “next big thing” that will indicate a company’s growth and forecast.
-Human resource management has mainstreamed over the past couple of years to primarily recognize essential aspects of maintaining efficient standard of structural changes that are actually a major reason behind the company’s road to perfection.
+Human resource management has mainstreamed over the past couple of years to primarily recognize essential aspects of maintaining an efficient standard of structural changes that are actually a major reason behind the company’s road to perfection.
 Public relations, media relations, and various kind of practical training can be identified as structured organizational communication; not only does this ensure a positive stride towards improving a company’s infrastructure, but also help move towards a more developed direction.
 In the process, organizational communication can aid in enhancing team building and worker productivity.
-Change can be very difficult, yet healthy relationships within the organization can help build a platform to provide opportunities to strengthen teamwork, increase employee productivity, and construct resourceful third party business rapports.
+Change can be very difficult, yet healthy relationships within the organization can help build a platform to provide opportunities to strengthen teamwork, increase employee productivity, and construct resourceful third-party business rapports.

 It is extremely important that while an organizational change is taking place, the media keeps the positive aspects of the change in the limelight with the least amount of criticism.
 Dealing with the media presents unique challenges, since the news media cannot be controlled — they have ultimate control over whether stories pitched to them are of interest to their audiences.
 Because of this, an ongoing relationship between an organization and the news media is vital.
-One way to possibly ensure a positive working relationship with media personnel is to become deeply familiar with their areas of interests— a good enough reason as to why the necessity of organizational communication personnel should be prioritized.
+One way to possibly ensure a positive working relationship with media personnel is to become deeply familiar with their areas of interest— a good enough reason as to why the necessity of organizational communication personnel should be prioritized.

 So what is the point of my article?
 It is certainly not suggesting that we do not give any importance to communications, but rather there is always room for improvement.
 There is no one particular department of an organization that is more prestigious, or more important than the other; just as the spine of a human body is incomplete with only 25 ribs—consider the least important department to be the 26th rib.
-Each organization maybe particularly well known for a department, but it is the other supporting functions that have brought the strength into limelight.
-With Google’s proven theory of the correlation of happiness and high productivity, Bangladeshi corporate houses should be commended for their effort in taking a leaf out of the multinational giant’s book to enhance their corporate settings and double their business sizes.
-Poor communication in a nonfunctional organizational change leads to confusion, lowered morale and loss of productivity.
-Therefore, it is important that qualified leaders are guiding the employees to remain strong during the structural changes, since their opportunity costs are higher than the rest.
-If not already, it is recommended that to experience a smooth organization transition, the department of human resources should partner with each function/ department to enhance the growth of business, and ensure that there are no weak links in any process.
+Each organization may be particularly well known for a department, but it is the other supporting functions that have brought the strength into the limelight.
+With Google’s proven theory of the correlation between happiness and high productivity, Bangladeshi corporate houses should be commended for their effort in taking a leaf out of the multinational giant’s book to enhance their corporate settings and double their business sizes.
+Poor communication in a nonfunctional organizational change leads to confusion, lowered morale, and loss of productivity.
+Therefore, it is important that qualified leaders are guiding the employees to remain strong during the structural changes since their opportunity costs are higher than the rest.
+If not already, it is recommended that to experience a smooth organizational transition, the department of human resources should partner with each function/ department to enhance the growth of the business, and ensure that there are no weak links in any process.

 We provide end to end strategy and entry support services to international investors.